Knowledge Mining Solution Accelerator guide

 Welcome to the Knowledge Mining Solution Accelerator!
-This accelerator was built to provide developers with all of the resources needed to quickly build an initial Knowledge Mining prototype with Azure Cognitive Search.
-Use this accelerator to jump start your development efforts with your own data or as a learning tool to better understand how Cognitive Search can be leveraged for the unique needs of your business.
+This accelerator provides developers with all of the resources they need to quickly build an initial Knowledge Mining prototype with Azure Cognitive Search.
+Use this accelerator to jump-start your development efforts with your own data or as a learning tool to better understand how you can use Cognitive Search to meet the unique needs of your business.

-In this repository, we've provided you with all of the artifacts needed to quickly create a Cognitive Search Solution including: templates for deploying the appropriate Azure resources, assets for creating your first search index, templates for custom skills, a basic web app, and PowerBI reports to monitor search solution performance.
-We've infused best practices throughout the documentation to help further guide you.
-With Cognitive Search, both digital data (i.e. documents and text files) and analog data (i.e. images and scanned documents) can be easily indexed.
+In this repository, we've provided you with all of the artifacts you need to quickly create a Cognitive Search Solution including: templates for deploying the appropriate Azure resources, assets for creating your first search index, templates for using custom skills, a basic web app, and PowerBI reports to monitor search solution performance.
+We've infused best practices throughout the documentation to help guide you.
+With Cognitive Search, you can easily index both digital data (such as documents and text files) and analog data (such as images and scanned documents).

-Once finished, you'll have a web app ready to search against your data like in the image below:
+Once you're finished, you'll have a web app ready to search your data.

-In order to successfully complete your solution, you will need to have access to and or provisioned the following:
+In order to successfully complete your solution, you'll need to gain access and provision the following resources:

 - Postman for making API calls

 - Documents uploaded to any data source supported by Azure Search Indexers.
 For a list of these, see Indexers in Azure Cognitive Search.
 This solution accelerator uses Azure Blob Storage as a container for source data files.
-Sample documents are provided in the sample_documents folder.
+You can find sample documents in the sample_documents/ folder.

-Clone/download this repo onto your computer and then walk through each of these folders in order, following the steps outlined in each of the README files.
-After completion of all steps, you will have a working end-to-end solution that combines data sources with data enrichment skills, a web app powered by Azure Cognitive Search, and intelligent reporting on user search activity.
+Clone or download this repository and then navigate through each of these folders in order, following the steps outlined in each of the README files.
+When you complete all of the steps, you'll have a working end-to-end solution that combines data sources with data enrichment skills, a web app powered by Azure Cognitive Search, and intelligent reporting on user search activity.

-Alternatively, you can deploy the resources using this button:
+Alternatively, you can automatically deploy the required resources using this button:

-This folder contains a Postman collection that can be used to create a search index.
-The collection is pre-configured to take advantage of a majority of the out of the box Cognitive Search functionality.
+This folder contains a Postman collection that you can use to create a search index.
+The collection is pre-configured to take advantage of out-of-the-box Cognitive Search functionality.

-We recommend using this collection to create an initial index and then iterrating by editing the postman collection and adding custom skills as needed.
+We recommend using this collection to create an initial search index and then iterating by editing the postman collection and adding custom skills as needed.

-This folder contains a basic Web UI Template, written in .NET Core, which can be configured to query your search index.
-Simply follow the steps outlined in the Web UI Template README file to integrate your new search index into the web app.
+This folder contains a basic Web UI Template, written in .NET Core, which you can configure to query your search index.
+Follow the steps outlined in the Web UI Template README file to integrate your new search index into the web app.

 This folder contains examples and templates to add your own custom skills to your solution.
-These custom skills help to align the solution to the needs of your particular use case, but is entirely optional and may be skipped if not needed.
+These custom skills help to align the solution to the needs of your particular use case.
+This step is entirely optional and may be skipped if not needed.

-This folder contains a small data set in a variety of file formats that can be used to build your solution if you do not have another data set available.
+This folder contains a small data set in a variety of file formats that you can use to build your solution if you don't have another data set available.